-The San Diego Re-entry Roundtable is to promote the safe and successful return of offenders to our community.
+The San Diego Re-entry Roundtable is to promote the safe and successful return of formerly incarcerated to our community.

 In the past several years, reentry has emerged as a major issue at the national, state, and local level.
-The incarceration and return of large numbers of individuals, with their associated public health concerns, affects many neighborhoods already plagued by high crime rates, poverty, and residential mobility.
-Most inmates in our jails and prison will return to the neighborhoods they came from, poorly equipped to deal with family, work or the stresses of daily life.
+The incarceration and return of large numbers of individuals, with their associated public health concerns, affect many neighborhoods already plagued by high crime rates, poverty, and residential mobility.
+Most currently incarcerated in our jails and prison will return to the neighborhoods they came from, poorly equipped to deal with family, work, or the stresses of daily life.
 Reentry is a community concern that affects us all.

 The Roundtable meets every third Tuesday of the month.

 The Roundtable is comprised of representatives from correctional institutions, law enforcement, faith-based and community-based organizations, governmental agencies, local planning members, universities, community members, formerly incarcerated individuals, and concerned citizens.
 Anyone interested in improving reentry can participate.

 The Roundtable provides a forum for everyone involved in the criminal legal system — including formerly incarcerated individuals, their families, and the general public – to come together in meaningful dialogue about reentry.
 We are concerned with reentry throughout the County, from our jails and prisons to our adult and juvenile institutions.
 The mission of the San Diego Reentry Roundtable is: